Melania Trump Was Seen — Wait For It — Wearing A Mask In Public

 When a 50-year-old woman steps out in public wearing a face mask in the midst of a global pandemic, it’s generally not noteworthy.
-But when said woman is the U.S. president’s wife — it’s a news story.
+But when said woman is the US president’s wife — it’s an international news story.

-On Sunday, five months into the COVID-19 outbreak that has claimed more than 137,000 American lives thus far, U.S. First Lady Melania Trump stepped out in public wearing a mask to safeguard against the spread of coronavirus for the first time.

 In a video posted to the First Lady’s official Twitter account on Sunday, Trump can be seen touring the grounds of the Mary Elizabeth House, a Washington, D.C., ministry that works to support young mothers who are in or have aged out of the foster care system.